rust-lang/rust/src/doc/rustc-dev-guide/src/type-inference.md

     arise from an integer literal expression like `22`.
   - Float type variables, which can only be unified with a float type, and arise from a float literal expression like `22.0`.
-- Region variables, which represent lifetimes, and arise all over the dang place.
+- Region variables, which represent lifetimes, and arise all over the place.

 All the type variables work in much the same way: you can create a new type variable, and what you get is `Ty<'tcx>` representing an